 The Housing Options team provide help and advice to keep you in your home.
-In addition we also have a legal duty under the Housing Act 1996 to assist you if you have nowhere to live.
-The level of assistance depends upon your status but we will always provide you with advice and assistance.
+In addition, we also have a legal duty under the Housing Act 1996 to assist you if you have nowhere to live.
+The level of assistance depends upon your status but we will always provide you with advice and assistance we can.

 - Eligible for assistance in accordance with section 185 of the Housing Act 1996